 - In a separate small bowl, whisk the egg white until very frothy.

 - Add the egg white and flour to the food processor.
 Briefly run the machine until a smooth dough forms.
-Let the dough rest for 1-2 minutes for the flour to absorb the liquid.
+Let the dough rest for up to 5 minutes for the flour to absorb the liquid.
+This resting step is very important.
 The dough should feel soft, slightly sticky, but mostly tacky.
 If it’s very sticky, almost wet or loose, add a sprinkle of flour and briefly pulse again.

 - Add the pine nuts to a wide shallow bowl.

-- Portion the dough, in tablespoon-sized scoops into the pine nuts (I use this cookie scoop for convenience).
+- Portion the dough in tablespoon-sized scoops (15-16g each) into the pine nuts.
+I use this cookie scoop for convenience.

 - Roll the dough to fully coat the top, bottom and sides.
 Place onto your parchment-lined baking sheet.
 Repeat to roll and coat the remaining cookie dough.
 Note: the dough balls can be chilled overnight at this point.
 Cover with plastic wrap and refrigerate until ready to bake.